Muralidhar3/Vending_Machine/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 ## Requirements

 - Microsoft Azure subscription must be pay-as-you-go or MSDN

-  - Trial subscriptions will not work
+  - Trial subscriptions will not work.

 - A virtual machine configured with:

   - Visual Studio Community 2017 15.6 or later

   - Azure SDK 2.9 or later (Included with Visual Studio 2017)

   - [R Tools for Visual Studio](https://aka.ms/rtvs-current) 0.3.2 or later

   - [Power BI Desktop](https://powerbi.microsoft.com/desktop) (June 2016 build or later)

-  - A running R Server on HD Insight Spark cluster (see [Before the hands-on lab](#before-the-hands-on-lab))
+  - A running R Server on HD Insight Spark cluster (see [Before the hands-on lab](Before%20the%20HOL%20-%20Intelligent%20vending%20machines.md))

+## Before the hands-on lab

+Refer to the Before the hands-on lab setup guide before continuing to the lab exercises.
+You should follow all the steps provided in the Before the hands-on lab document to prepare your environment **before attending** the hands-on lab.
+Failure to do so will significantly impact your ability to complete the lab within the time allowed.

 ## Exercise 1: Create Dynamic Pricing Model